What’s new in thyroid cancer research?

 Most thyroid cancers do not respond well to chemo.
 But unlike standard chemo drugs, targeted drugs attack certain targets on cancer cells.
 Targeted drugs might work in some cases when standard chemo drugs do not, and they often have different (and less severe) side effects.

-Tyrosine kinase inhibitors: A class of targeted drugs known as tyrosine kinase inhibitors (TKIs) may help treat thyroid cancer cells with changes in certain genes.
+Kinase inhibitors: A class of targeted drugs known as kinase inhibitors may help treat thyroid cancer cells with changes in certain genes.
 Many of these drugs also keep new blood vessels from forming (see below).

 Many papillary thyroid cancers have changes in the BRAF gene, which helps them grow.
 Drugs that target cells with BRAF gene changes are now being studied in thyroid cancers with this gene change.

-Some other TKIs are already approved to treat other types of cancer, and may be useful against MTC and differentiated thyroid cancers if other treatments are no longer working.
+Some kinase inhibitors are already approved to treat other types of cancer, and may be useful against differentiated thyroid cancers if other treatments are no longer working.

 Anti-angiogenesis drugs: As tumors grow, they need a larger blood supply to get enough nutrients.
 They get it by causing new blood vessels to form (a process called angiogenesis).
 Anti-angiogenesis drugs work by blocking these new blood vessels.

-Some of the TKIs have anti-angiogenic properties.
+Some of the kinase inhibitors have anti-angiogenic properties.
 Other anti-angiogenesis drugs, such as bevacizumab (Avastin), are also being studied.